revolsys/ca.bc.gov.open.cpf/README.txt

 http://apps.bcgov/standards/index.php/Migration_Task_with_CIS

-Create a new maven 2/3 job with the following parameters.
+Construct a new new maven 2/3 job with the following parameters.

 Project name:                       revolys-cpf-api-deploy
 Description:                        Build the shared CPF Open API and deploy to artifactory.